 Section 1.
 Application.
 (1) An application for a credential as a licensed psychologist and for temporary licensure may be submitted after the requirements established in KRS 319.050(2) are met.

-(2) The application required by subsection (1) or (2) of this section shall be made by submitting a completed Form Psy-1 to the board.
+(2) The application shall be made by submitting a completed Application for Licensure as a Psychologist to the board.
 The application shall:

 (a) Include a certification by the applicant that the:

 1. Information in the application is true, correct, and complete to the best of his or her knowledge and belief; and

 2. Applicant is aware that the board may take disciplinary action if the application contains a misrepresentation or falsification; and

 1. A check or money order payable to the Kentucky State Treasurer for the application fee as required by 201 KAR 26:160;

 2. Three (3) recommendations from persons qualified to evaluate the applicant's professional ability within five (5) years from the date of application, including two (2) persons who have received a doctorate in psychology (Ph.D., PsyD., Ed.D.).
 The recommendations shall be submitted on the Recommendation Form for Licensure as a Psychologist; and